 2. BLACKALL ALLEY

-Follow the walking route on the map above to Blackall Alley, a bit of a hidden gem.
+Follow the walking route on the map above to Blackall Alley, which is something of a hidden gem in Shoreditch.
 Too small for cars, it’s backed onto by warehouses and packed with street art and murals.
-There are hundreds of images to take in.

 3. AMERICAN CAR WASH

 This multi-story car park is covered in graffiti from top to bottom.
-Rather than cool street art, it’s more a blast of colour against the skyscrapers of the city.
+Rather than cool street art, it’s more of a blast of colour against the city’s skyscrapers.

 Pure Evil Gallery, run by the eponymous local artist on Leonard Street, is a mecca for independent artists who wear their politics proudly.